 - Submerged landscapes

-As the principal holders of marine geological information, the partnership also ensures that data from all of the European regional seas (including the entire Baltic, Greater North Sea, Celtic Seas, Bay of Biscay and the Iberian Coast, Macaronesia and the Adriatic Sea) are provided to the project.
+As the principal holders of marine geological information, the partnership also ensures that data from all of the European regional seas (including the entire Baltic, Greater North Sea, Celtic Seas, Bay of Biscay and the Iberian Coast, Macaronesia and the Adriatic Sea), as well as the Caspian Sea are provided to the project.
 The project will build on information primarily held by the project partners, but will also connect to other owners of information using Web Map Services (WMS), as for example by linking to the European-Mediterranean Seismological Centre (EMSC), which compiles information on earthquake activities.
 By doing so, the project will not recreate information that is held elsewhere.
 The development of a web delivery mechanism using open source standards also aims to ensure the long-term sustainability of the project by delivering the best available and up-to-date marine geological information held by the project partners.

 A characteristic of the EMODnet-Geology Project is that the main focus is on harmonised interpreted map information rather than the underlying data that have been used to create the interpreted geological outputs.
 However, the web delivery system is designed to be able to access data catalogs of information held by each partner organisation and therefore has the potential to access more detailed information (maps and data) at national level.
 This aspect of the system is considered important to the long-term sustainability of the EMODnet-Geology outputs as it will provide access to the national sources of information where the partner organisations maintain their information resources.